 At this point, that NAS is ready to use.
 Now you can configure the computers in your home or office to access the NAS:

 Try MASV for Free

-Start your 14-day trial and send 20GB for free right now.
+Start today and send 20GB for free right now.

 Transferring Large, Remote Files